 - Community Nutrition

 - Dietetic Research

 - Specialty Rotation of your choice

-Following your final semester, you will complete a six-week externship (40 hours/week) of intensive supervised practice.
+Following your final semester, you will complete a four-week externship (40 hours/week) of intensive supervised practice.
 This is a culminating experience that prepares you for entry into the profession.
 This externship is typically completed during the summer session immediately following your senior year.